eried/Research/Oculus/Quest2/Controller/REPAIR.md

-# Meta Quest 2 remote trigger sticks repair
+# Meta Quest 2 remote trigger sticking repair

 The trigger in the Quest 2 remote might stick, making it not smooth at the beginning of the motion while pressing it.
 This is caused by the rubber bumpers sticking.